We get this question often:

 - Hormonal impact

-Hopefully, our high-level overview of whey vs collagen has you wanting more.
+Hopefully, our quick comparison of collagen’s and whey’s similarities and differences has you wanting more.
 If you’ve learned everything you need to know, great!
 Thanks for stopping by.

-For those interested in the nuances of this entire conversation — such as the science, nutrition, and chemistry differences of whey and collagen — we’ll continue exploring these topics:
+For those interested in the nuances of this entire conversation — such as the science, nutrition, and chemistry differences of whey and collagen — we’ll compare whey vs collagen in these 7 ways:

 - How the Supplements are Made